arangodb/arangodb/arangod/Pregel/Algos/AIR/README.md

 ```

 Also we've added a few debugging primitives to help you increase your developing speed.
 For example, there is
 the possibility to add "prints" to your program.
+Furthermore have a look at the documentation of the `debug` field
+for the algorithm.

 For more, please take a look at the _Debug operators_ contained in the chapter: "Language primitives".